estelora/oauth2proxy-minion/README.md

 In this tutorial we are going to set up a Kubernetes minion server that combines a basic guestbook app with oauth2_proxy.

 ###Kubernetes
 Kubernetes is an open-source container orchestration and management system.
-This tutorial creates a Kubernetes minion.

 ### Let's get started.
 > This tutorial assumes you have a functioning Kubernetes cluster.
 I did this in AWS.